iferdelja/hugo-static-web/content/post/pieces-of-plastic.md

 +++
 date        = "2015-11-28"
-title       = "Pieces of plastic have a story to tell" description = "Sometimes even a POS terminal can tell a lot about the retailer" tags        = [ "Customer care, POS"] categories	= [ "Customer care, POS"]
+title       = "Build trust by fixing the small details" description = "Sometimes even a POS terminal can tell a lot about the retailer" tags        = [ "Customer care, POS"] categories	= [ "Customer care, POS"] thumb		= "trust_pin_thumb.jpg"
 +++